hlavacs/ViennaGameAILibrary/README.md

 ```
 	void preprocess(bool multithreading = false, ui32 numThreads = 4)
 ```
-The boolean specifies whether to use multithreading (default: false), and ```numThreads``` is the number of threads needed to run in parallel (default: 4).
+The boolean specifies whether to use multithreading (default: false), and ```numThreads``` is the number of threads needed to run in parallel (by default, it is set to 4).

 This process will work on the Regions defined when the navmesh is created (see lines 912-935).
 The number of regions depends on the navmesh size, and by default they are set to each contain 5 x 5 nodes (5 on the *x* axis, 5 on the *y* axis).
 Depending on the navmesh size, this can be changed accordingly to maximize performance.
 If multithreading is used, each thread receives ```totalNumberOfRegions / numThreads``` regions.

-The following picture shows how the regions would look like on top of the demo for path finding by using the default values.
+The following picture shows how the regions would look like on top of the demo for pathfinding by having region sizes of 9x9.
 Each orange square represents a region.

 <div align="center">
 	<img src="assets/pathfinding.png">